connexcs/docs/docs/setup/settings/servers.md

 ### Run Server Update

-This only needs to run when the system indicates "There's a pending update on the server" at the top of the server details.
+This only needs to run when the system indicates "Theres a pending update on the server" at the top of the server details.

 &emsp;![alt text][server-update]